 A Qualified Adult is your spouse, civil partner or cohabitant who is living with you.
-You can get an allowance for them once they are mainly or fully supported by you, or separately as a result of a relationship breakdown.
+You can get an allowance for them once they are mainly or fully supported by you.

-For Jobseeker's Allowance (JA), Disability Allowance (DA), Farm Assist (FA) and Supplementary Welfare Allowance (SWA): Any income a Qualified Adult may have from employment, self-employment, pensions, savings or investments will be assessed as means under the means test for the payment type.
+For Jobseeker's Allowance (JA), Disability Allowance (DA), Farm Assist (FA) and Supplementary Welfare Allowance (SWA): Any income a Qualified

+Adult may have from employment, self-employment, pensions, savings, or investments will be assessed as means under the means test for the payment type.
 Please see Chapter 4 for more information on the Means Test.

 - All other payments: If your Qualified Adult has an income of €310.00 or less per week, they will be regarded as a qualified adult for payment.
-If a spouse, civil partner or cohabitant earns up to €100.00 gross per week then you qualify for a full Qualified Adult increase.
-If they earn between €100.01 and €310.00 gross (before tax) per week a tapered qualified adult payment will be paid. - You cannot claim for your spouse, civil partner or cohabitant as a Qualified Adult if they are claiming a Social Welfare payment in their own right.
-The only exceptions to this rule are where your spouse, civil partner or cohabitant is in receipt of: COVID-19 Pandemic Unemployment Payment (PUP), Disablement Benefit, Domiciliary Care Allowance, Foster Care Allowance payment from Tusla (Child and Family Agency), Guardian's Payment (Contributory) and (Non-Contributory), Half-rate Carer's Allowance, Occupational Injuries and Death Benefit in respect of an orphan. - You cannot claim for them if they are taking part in a full-time SOLAS course or designated vocational training courses. - You can claim for your spouse, civil partner or cohabitant as a Qualified Adult if they are taking part in a Community Employment (CE) scheme or if they are participating on the Tús scheme. - Habitual Residence Condition: The Habitual Residence Condition does not apply to payment for qualified adults on your claim.
-This means that qualified adults do not have to satisfy the Habitual Residence Condition in their own right for you to receive a payment for them.
+If a spouse, civil partner, or cohabitant earns up to €100.00 gross per week then you qualify for a full Qualified Adult increase.
+If they earn between €100.01 and €310.00 gross (before tax) per week a tapered qualified adult payment will be paid. - You cannot claim for your spouse, civil partner, or cohabitant as a Qualified Adult if they are claiming a Social Welfare payment in their own right.
+The only exceptions to this rule are where your spouse, civil partner or cohabitant is in receipt of: - Disablement Benefit - Domiciliary Care Allowance. - Foster Care Allowance payment from Tusla (Child and Family Agency). - Guardian's Payment (Contributory) and (Non-Contributory). - Half-rate Carer's Allowance - Occupational Injuries and Death Benefit in respect of an orphan - You cannot claim for them if they are taking part in a full-time SOLAS course or designated vocational training courses. - Habitual Residence Condition: The Habitual Residence Condition does not apply to payment for qualified adults on your claim.
+This means that qualified adults do not have to satisfy the Habitual Residence Condition for you to receive a payment for them.